YueLin301/yuelin301.github.io/_posts/Interdisciplinarity/Economics & Game Theory/2023-06-01-Information-Design.md

  > This paper studies the persuasion of **a group of receivers** with **private channels**.
 {: .prompt-tip }
 - A game of incomplete information can be decomposed into **a basic game** and **an observation structure** (or information structure).
+  - The "omniscient mediator" is the sender.
+And players are the receivers.
   - The basic game defines the set of actions, the set of payoff states, the payoff functions, and the common prior over the payoff states.
   - The observation structure refers to the **function of partial observations** that the players receive in the game.
 - An incomplete information game $\mathcal{G} = (G, M)$.